CrowsOfWar/AvatarMod-Docs/tuts/new-ability.rst

 Although the ability works, there are still a lot of missing features common to other abilities.
 The ability doesn't require chi, so can be spammed continuously.
 It ignores experience and level 4 options, and therefore has no progression.
 Fortunately, adding these features are pretty simple.

+Applying Xp cost is super easy.
+Just override the super method :code:`getChiCost()` and return the correct amount of chi.
+To require more chi under other conditions (such as air bubbles consuming chi each second), see :code:`Bender#consumeChi`.

-Knowledge of the `ability data class <../classes/ability-data.html>`_ is necessary.
+Adding experience only requires a few method calls, but knowledge of the `ability data class <../classes/ability-data.html>`_ is necessary.
 An instance of ability data can be obtained through :code:`AbilityContext#getAbilityData()`.
-Just a few method calls to adjust the ability numbers can be sufficent:
+Simply adjusting the numbers can be sufficent:

 .. code-block:: java